sadanandu/Problems/README.md

 # Problems
-Solutions for different problems soved as practice
+Solutions for different problems solved as practice from interviewbit or geeksforgeeks